Portal2Nowhere/AspectWiki/Aspects/Breath.md

 #breath

-[^1]: Refreshingly new, different, and pleasing.
+[^1]: breath of fresh air: Refreshingly new, different, and pleasing.

-[^2]: 	Don’t bother to tell me about it.
+[^2]: save one's breath: Don’t bother to tell me about it.
 The image of expending one’s breath to utter what no one wants to hear

-[^3]:  to cause someone to be out of breath due to a shock or hard exercise.
+[^3]: take away one's breath: to cause someone to be out of breath due to a shock or hard exercise.
 OR  to overwhelm someone with beauty or grandeur; to surprise or astound someone.

-[^4]: To rest so as to be able to continue an activity.
+[^4]: catch one's breath: To rest so as to be able to continue an activity.

-[^5]: stated or said almost at the same time to be compared or seem contradictory
+[^5]: in the same breath: stated or said almost at the same time to be compared or seem contradictory

-[^6]: Quietly.
+[^6]: below / under one's breath: Quietly.
 Often used to describe an aside that one has muttered.

-[^7]: Don't expect something to happen.
+[^7]: with bated breath: Don't expect something to happen.
 (The idea being that one couldn't hold one's breath long enough for the unlikely thing to happen.)